30-Second Overview

 Government Service Digitization:

-- Digital identity authentication usage rate 70%
+- Digital identity authentication usage rate reaches 70%

-- E-invoice penetration rate 90%
+- Electronic invoice adoption rate reaches 90%

-Digital Life Prevalence:
+Digital Life Adoption:

-- Mobile payment penetration rate 80%
+- Mobile payment penetration reaches 80%

 - Remote work systems established